OUGenomics/Bioinformatics-ARET-July2018/Section-3/readme.md

 sed '/--/d' h.fas > MG_16_seqs.fasta
 ```

-The file "h.fasta" contains your 16S reads, this time not from an isolate but rather from an community.
+The file "h.fas" contains your 16S reads, this time not from an isolate but rather from an community.
 Lets take this to the RDP classifier to get a rough idea what we have in the file:

 ![rdp classifier community](https://github.com/OUGenomics/Bioinformatics-ARET-July2018/blob/master/images/rdp_classifier_community.PNG)